sobebarali/hms/apps/docs/src/content/docs/guides/authentication.md

 useHely uses OAuth2 with JWT tokens for authentication and implements both Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) for authorization.

+> **Current Scope:** The system supports Password, Refresh Token, and MFA grants for first-party applications.
+Authorization Code grant for third-party integrations is planned for a future release.

 ## Complete Multi-Tenant Flow

 ### Hospital Onboarding to First Login